perseidas/electron-flappy-clone/README.md

 ## License

-electron-flappy-clone is licensed under the [MIT license.](https://github.com/perseidas/electron-flappy-clone/master/LICENSE.txt) and this game app should be used only for educational (non-commercial) purposes only.
+electron-flappy-clone is licensed under the [MIT license.](https://github.com/perseidas/electron-flappy-clone/master/LICENSE.txt);  this game app was developed only for educational and entertaining (non-commercial) purposes only.